wpbest/Angular-PWA-SSR-SEO-Reference/README.md

 #### [Issue #14646 get error in ivy + SSR](https://github.com/angular/angular-cli/issues/14646).

-In the angularCompilerOptions in your project's tsconfig.app.json.
+The Angular Compiler Options are located in the project's tsconfig.app.json.
+Set "enableIvy: true" option to false.

 ```
 {